netliferesearch/yapp/README.md

 6. Create a new release and upload the `.aab` file
 7. 💰

-# Good to know

-React native is still very young and will break easily when updating packages.
-Try to keep npm-packages to the minimum.

-# Updates

-Follow https://docs.expo.io/versions/latest/workflow/upgrading-expo-sdk-walkthrough/ when updating core.
+### iOS
+Follow the release steps at Follow https://docs.expo.io/versions/v34.0.0/distribution/uploading-apps/.
+You need to login at https://appleid.apple.com and create "App specific password".
+Make sure to have xcode (10.3) open.
+Change version number at app.json and iterate ios build number for each ios upload.
+Your build will eventually be uploaded at https://appstoreconnect.apple.com.

-# Deploy
+# Deploy general release notes

 This app is released on Appstore and Google play.
 Follow https://docs.expo.io/versions/v34.0.0/distribution/uploading-apps/.
 Important steps is to edit app.json version, build with expo, deploy with expo, test with alpha/beta test on google play and test with testflight on app store.
 App store is a bi\*\*ch.
 With that said.
 Make sure to calculate days, not hours when releasing.
 Also note that the app review can take a week or so.

+# Updates

+Follow https://docs.expo.io/versions/latest/workflow/upgrading-expo-sdk-walkthrough/ when updating core.

+# Good to know

+React native is still very young and will break easily when updating packages.
+Try to keep npm-packages to the minimum.

 # YAPP - 2020